Definitions of Common Terms

 - Anonymity: no identifying information is recorded, therefore, making it impossible to trace the data back to the original source.

 - *Assent: a child's affirmative agreement to participate in research.
 Mere failure to object, absent affirmative agreement, should not be construed as assent.

 - Confidentiality: the investigator guarantees that the identifying information will not be shared with unauthorized individuals.
 Please note that this guarantee is only as good as the integrity and care of the authorized individuals.

-- Continuing Review: a periodic review of all research protocols that are subject to oversight by the IRB.
+- Annual renewal: a periodic review of all research protocols that are subject to oversight by the IRB.
 The time period for periodic review depends on the risk(s) associated with each protocol and is determined by the reviewer or full board at the time of review.
 The PI will be advised of the beginning and end dates in the approval letter.
 This time period will be no longer than 12 months.

 Types of review: at the initial review of an application for permission to use human participants in research the IRB determines the type of review needed for approval of the application.
 The categories are based on specific guidelines listed in the DHHS guidelines 45 CFR 46.
 These types are exempt, expedited, and full board review.